 5 Tips for Caregivers of People with Serious Mental Illness Around the Holidays

-There is an easy consensus among families and caregivers that Christmas time is one of the most challenging times of the year for a loved one struggling with a serious mental illness.
-Milestones missed, loss of health, and unmet dreams are keenly felt amidst the holiday cheer and festivities.
+There is an easy consensus among families and caregivers that the Holidays are one of the most challenging times of year for a loved one struggling with a serious mental illness.
+Milestones missed, loss of health, and unmet dreams are keenly felt amidst the cheer and festivities.